Whole Wheat Cinnamon Rolls with Fresh Milled Flour

 Add the powdered sugar and beat until smooth.
 I like to use my Kitchenaid, but you can do this by hand, too.

 After removing the rolls from the oven, allow them to cool slightly, then top the warm rolls with the frosting.
+Serve when they’re cool enough to handle.

-Important Tips & Tricks
+Expert Tips & Tricks

 Proper Proofing